calvin-nordstrom/helios-neorv32-setups/vivado/basys3-a7-test-setup/README.md

 - Press the center button (BTNC) to reset the processor
 - You should see the NEORV32 bootloader prompt

+## Known Issues

+- If there is an invalid board part,

 ## Notes

 - The `work/` directory and Vivado-generated files are git-ignored